trafficguard-hq/gtm-trafficguard-conversion-tracker/README.md

-# TrafficGuard Site Conversion Tag
+# TrafficGuard Conversion Tracker Tag

 This is an **official** custom gtm template for TrafficGuard Site Conversion Tag.